mirunaish/floppa-new-tab/README.md

-# Floppa Home
+# Floppa's New Tab

-Floppa's widget board
+A Floppa-themed widget board for your new tab

 ![Widget Board](images/floppa_widget_board.png)